-The Cotswolds' year is packed with events, ranging from world famous international festivals to quirky events based on local traditions.
-There is also a packed events calender with rugby, horse-racing and motor-sports, as well as music events, exhibitions, arts and literature festivals, and theatrical productions.
+The Cotswolds' year is packed with events, ranging from world famous international festivals like Cheltenham Literature Festival or Cheltenham Gold Cup Week to quirky events like the Cotswold Olimpick Games or Tetbury Wool Sack Races.
+There are major musical events like the Wilderness Festival, Cornbury Festival or the Big Feastival, as well a packed events calender featuring music, exhibitions, arts and literature festivals, theatrical productions.

 You’ll find plenty of inspiration to help you make the most of your stay, whether you’re planning your visit around a particular festival or just looking to see what’s on when you’re here.